Why Your Tests Pass Locally but Fail in CI (and How to Fix It for Good)

 The scattered tooling problem

-The tooling doesn't help either.
+The tooling does not help either.
 Test results are in one place.
 CI logs are in another.
 Application logs are in a third.
 Kubernetes events (the ones that would actually explain why a pod was evicted mid-test) are in kubectl output that nobody thought to capture.
 Sergio Valin Cabrera, a Senior Software Engineer and DevOps lead at FunXtion, described the situation his team faced before they consolidated their testing: QA processes were scattered across CI pipelines and arbitrary scripts run from multiple places, with no ability to perform testing natively within their Kubernetes clusters.

 Running tests where the code actually lives